Karen Spärck Jones

 Testo di Tiziana Ghiggia

-She wanted to introduce women to IT because "it is too important to be left to men".
+She was passionate about introducing women to IT because she believed "it is too important to be left to men."

-Her father was an English chemistry teacher and her mother was a Norwegian working for the government.
-Karen graduated in Philosophy and became a teacher before moving into computer science.
+Her father was an English chemistry teacher, and her mother was Norwegian, working for the government.
+Karen graduated in Philosophy and initially became a teacher before transitioning into computer science.